We’re Doing it Wrong:

 25 Ideas in Education That Just Don’t Work — And How to Fix Them

-Coming from Skyhorse Publishing, fall, 2017
+Coming from Skyhorse Publishing, January 3, 2018

 Master teacher David Slater’s book is a masterpiece!
 It is written in clear and concise prose that has the impact of a sledgehammer as the author dismantles one myth after another.
 And makes common sense solutions to seemingly intractable problems.
 “We’re Doing It Wrong” is a cogent and concise appraisal of the dismal state of American public education that should become mandatory reading for every concerned parent, administrator, school board member, elected public official, journalist, and self-appointed “expert” who profess to know the easy solution to the failures of our schools.
 His blunt, no-holds barred assessment of the growing crisis in public schools cannot be easily dismissed.
 Unfortunately, the fact that he is an experienced and successful teacher will probably disqualify him in the eyes of most educational reformers who have never taught a single minute in our beleaguered schools.
 This is the most important common sense approach to fixing our public schools that I have ever been privileged to read.

 Richard O. Davies

 Distinguished Professor of History, Emeritus

 Academic Vice President of University of Nevada